kalyanikhona/llm-model-behavior-research/research/nlp-principles-model-behavior-geo.md

    - Anthropic: Truthfulness benchmarks
    - Google: Factual accuracy benchmarks

-### 3.9 Key Takeaways for GEO

-1. **Different fine-tuning = Different content preferences** at the attention level
-2. **Instruction templates shape behavior** more than most realize
-3. **RLHF rewards create implicit biases** in content selection
-4. **Attention patterns determine** what gets synthesized
-5. **Model-specific optimization required** - no universal approach

-### 3.10 Advanced GEO Strategies
+### 3.9 Advanced GEO Strategies

 1. **For OpenAI Models**: Structure content for list-attention patterns
 2. **For Anthropic Models**: Build reasoning chains with clear causality
 3. **For Google Models**: Emphasize verifiable facts with authority signals
 4. **For All Models**: Place related concepts where attention will connect them

-**The Million Dollar Insight**: You're not optimizing for algorithms anymore.
-You're optimizing for learned attention patterns shaped by each lab's fine-tuning philosophy.
+**Focus on optimizing for learned attention patterns shaped by each lab's fine-tuning philosophy, not algorithms**
  ---

 # 7 key-learnings